Hjdskes/dragonflywm/README.md

 In order to build DragonflyWM you need the Xlib header files.

 DragonflyWM is configured through config.h, so edit this first.
-Afterwards enter the following command to build and install:
+Afterwards enter the following commands to build and install:

+	$ make
     # make clean install

 Bugs